GitHub-BartekT/do-read/README.md

 1. Running on pc in a simple and fast way⛔
 2. Showing big red text with white background⛔
 3. Quick and easy changing texts during session⛔
-4. Databases of basic words⛔
+4. Database of basic words✅
 5. Posiibility of edition belows features⛔
     - sessions per day⛔
     - presentations per session⛔